Daytime Stress is a feature that empowers Oura members to learn more about two important areas of their health: stress and resilience.

 Oura Ring Daytime Stress Update | Contextual Stress

-Rolling out in October 2024, members can view additional information about their daytime stress levels when tapping on the homecard.
+As of October 2024, members can view additional information about their daytime stress levels when tapping on the homecard.
 This view includes two toggles: one for “Daily movement” and one for “Tags and activities.”
 Toggling these will create an overlay on the daily stress graph that can help provide additional context about the relationship between activity and stress.

 The daily movement graph is identical to the movement graph on the Activity screen.
 Daytime Stress analysis is not available during physical activity as physiological stress and recovery states can only be measured during no or low movement periods.